Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LE GRAND DÉRANGEMENT

-When the British rounded up the Acadians in Nova Scotia in the fall of 1755, Jacques, Pierre, Jean and their families, living in territory controlled by France, remained unmolested.
+When the British rounded up the Acadians in Nova Scotia in the fall of 1755, descendants of René Rassicot, living in territory controlled by France, remained unmolested.
 Their respite from British oppression was short-lived, however.
 After the fall of the French fortress at Louisbourg in July 1758, the victorious British swooped down on the island, rounded up most of the Acadians on Île St.-Jean, and deported them to France:

 Jean-Baptiste dit Ratier and René, fils's sister Marie, widow of Nicolas Laporte, did not end up in France.
 She remarried to Prosper, son of architect Jean Meunier and Marguerite Simonet of Macon, France, at Môle St.-Nicolas, French Dominique, today's Haiti, in November 1780.